 Vendeur : Better World Books, Mishawaka, IN, Etats-Unis

-Etat : Good.
+Etat : Very Good.
 Former library copy.
-Pages intact with minimal writing/highlighting.
-The binding may be loose and creased.
-Dust jackets/supplements are not included.
+Pages intact with possible writing/highlighting.
+Binding strong with minor wear.
+Dust jackets/supplements may not be included.
 Includes library markings.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-N° de réf. du vendeur 56684865-6
+N° de réf. du vendeur 57915582-6

 Quantité disponible : 1 disponible(s)